-Start a subsystem
+· Start a subsystem

-Create a subsystem description: IBM-supplied subsystem descriptions have been provided as examples and as backup for user-created subsystem descriptions.
-Therefore, we do not recommend modifying the subsystem descriptions in libraries QSYS and QGPL.
+Create a subsystem description: IBM(R)-supplied subsystem descriptions have been provided as examples and as back up for user-created subsystem descriptions.
+Therefore, you should not change the subsystem descriptions in libraries QSYS and QGPL.
 You should make copies of the subsystem descriptions from these libraries and make changes to the copies.